stefanofa/awesome/TOPICS.md

 *   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI GLM-4.7, DeepSeek, gpt-oss, Qwen, Gemma and other models.

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.